nicemarcela/curl_project/src/pages/posts/003 - ariellaflowers.md

 product2:
     title: 'Conditioning: Olaplex no. 5'
     description: '"I use olaplex no.5 because it’s a bond repairing conditioner and my hair is pink so it needs to be taken care of.
-Sometimes  I deep condition with an essential oil and my fave conditioner and Let it sit for 20-30 mins."
+Sometimes  I deep condition with an essential oil and my fave conditioner and let it sit for 20-30 mins."
     Olaplex no.5 is a highly-moisturizing, reparative conditioner for all hair types.
 Leaves hair easier to manage, shinier and healthier with each use.
 Protects and repairs damaged hair, split ends, and frizz by re-linking broken bonds.
     '